 Fueling the Future with HMI Recognition Awardee Hopewell Valley Regional School District

-This October, Timberlane Middle School in Pennington, NJ, hosted representatives of the U.S. Department of Agriculture, New Jersey Department of Agriculture (NJDA), and Action for Healthy Kids (AFHK) for National School Lunch Week.
-The event celebrated Hopewell Valley Regional School District’s (HCRSD) innovative nutrition program, which recently earned the Healthy Meals Incentives (HMI) Recognition Award for Innovation in the Preparation of School Meals.
-This honor, a part of the USDA and AFHK’s HMI Initiative in partnership with Chef Ann Foundation and RMC Health, highlights schools prioritizing fresh, scratch made meals and local sourcing.
+During National School Lunch Week, Timberlane Middle School in Pennington, NJ, hosted representatives of the U.S. Department of Agriculture (USDA), New Jersey Department of Agriculture (NJDA), and Action for Healthy Kids (AFHK).
+The event celebrated Hopewell Valley Regional School District’s (HVRSD) innovative nutrition program, which recently earned the Healthy Meals Incentives (HMI) Recognition Award for Innovation in the Preparation of School Meals.
+This honor, a part of the USDA and AFHK’s Healthy Meals Incentives (HMI) Initiative, in partnership with Chef Ann Foundation and RMC Health, highlights schools that prioritize fresh, scratch made meals and local sourcing.

 Scratch cooked meals help increase student interest and participation by offering more local, fresh, and appealing options.
 There is an elevated level of excitement amongst the students when they see fresh cooked food.